 The department is responsible for enforcing the Fire Prevention Laws (M.G.L.
 Chapter 148), Fire Prevention Regulations of the Commonwealth of Massachusetts (527 C.M.R.'s) and local bylaws that relate to Public Safety.
 We inspect smoke alarms in all new homes (M.G.L.
 Chapter 148, Sec.
 26B) and in all homes being resold (M.G.L.
 Chapter 148, Sec.
 26F).
 Since 2006 we also inspect carbon monoxide detectors on home resale.

 The Sudbury Fire Department is also responsible for inspections of oil burners and oil tank installations, underground storage tanks that hold flammable liquids, LPG storage and commercial fire alarm and sprinkler installations.
 We issue permits for the storage of explosive materials such as black or smokeless powders, open burning (January 15 - May 1) and we monitor blasting operations.
 Additionally, we have a very active Fire Prevention Education Program led by Lieutenant Kevin Cutler.

-The department consists of 35 personnel members: the Fire Chief, Assistant Fire Chief, 4 Captains, 4 Lieutenants , 24 Firefighters, and 1 call Firefighter.
+The department consists of 35 personnel: the Fire Chief, Assistant Fire Chief, 4 Captains, 4 Lieutenants , 24 Firefighters, and 1 Call Firefighter.
 Of these 35 personnel, 10 are State Certified Paramedics, and 25 are State Certified Emergency Medical Techinicians.
 The department also employs a civilian Office Supervisor.
-Hiring for the Sudbury Fire Department is done through a competitive exam conducted by Massachusetts District 14.
-For further information regarding our hiring process, please contact the Fire Chief.
+For information regarding our hiring process, please contact the Fire Chief.